rosalbamonterrosas/student-records-2.0/README.md

 ## About the Project

-This project contains a main html file, index.html, where the user can click on one of the following five options: add a student, update a student, delete a student, get a student, or search the students.
+This project contains a main html file, at http://localhost:5678, where the user can click on one of the following five options: add a student, update a student, delete a student, get a student, or search the students.
 The following HTTP methods are used in the request for each option:

 * POST: create a new student and checks for duplicates
 * PUT: update a student by record id